 Novak Djokovic begins Wimbledon defence with strange return to ‘second home’

-The defending Wimbledon champion resumed his complicated relationship with Centre Court with a straight-sets win over Pedro Cachin
+The seven-time Wimbledon champion resumed his complicated relationship with Centre Court with a straight-sets win over Pedro Cachin

 Novak Djokovic tried his best to keep the crowd entertained.
 With the roof closed over Centre Court and the grass taking longer than expected to dry after the lightest drops of rain, the defending champion emerged from the locker room with towel in hand and took matters into his own hands: dabbing the surface and then wafting the air in performative exasperation.
 It drew the politest of Wimbledon chuckles.
 An hour passed.